stephanwoerner/erv-exi-soap/README.md

 # erv-exi-soap
-Soap Interface for ERV travel insurance
+Soap Interface for ERGO travel insurance

-Contact support on ERV insurance company and make a contract to get your private agengy indetifier
+Contact support on ERGO insurance company and make a contract to get your private agengy indetifier

 contact@reiseversicherung.de